Montreal: Pre-European contact

-Archaeological evidence in the region indicate that First Nations native people occupied the island of Montreal as early as 4,000 years ago.
+Archaeological evidence in the region indicates that First Nations native people occupied the island of Montreal as early as 4,000 years ago.
 By the year AD 1000, they had started to cultivate maize.
 Within a few hundred years, they had built fortified villages.
 The Saint Lawrence Iroquoians, an ethnically and culturally distinct group from the Iroquois nations of the Haudenosaunee (then based in present-day New York), established the village of Hochelaga at the foot of Mount Royal two centuries before the French arrived.
 Archeologists have found evidence of their habitation there and at other locations in the valley since at least the 14th century.
 The French explorer Jacques Cartier visited Hochelaga on October 2, 1535, and estimated the population of the native people at Hochelaga to be "over a thousand people".
 Evidence of earlier occupation of the island, such as those uncovered in 1642 during the construction of Fort Ville-Marie, have effectively been removed.